Exact Joint Sparse Frequency Recovery via Optimization Methods: Numerical Simulations

-Our simulation results are presented in Fig. \ref{Fig:phasetransition}, where a transition from perfect recovery to complete failure can be observed in each subfigure.
-More frequencies can be recovered when more samples are observed.
-Moreover, when the correlations between the MMVs, indicated by $r$, increase, the phase of successful recovery decreases, and at the same time the phase transition becomes less clear.
-In the extreme case where $r=1$, all the measurement vectors are completed correlated, which in fact is equivalent to the SMV case.
-Therefore, by comparing Fig. \ref{Fig:pt100} and the first three subfigures, we can conclude that the performance of frequency recovery improves in general when more measurement vectors are observed.
-It is also worth noting that $M=128$ corresponds to the complete data case considered in the previous simulation.
+The simulation results are presented in Fig. \ref{Fig:phasetransition}, where the phase transition phenomenon from perfect recovery to complete failure can be observed in each subfigure.
+It can be seen that more frequencies can be recovered when more samples are observed.
+When the correlation level of the MMVs, indicated by $r$, increases, the phase of successful recovery decreases.
+On the other hand, note that Fig. \ref{Fig:pt100} actually corresponds to the SMV case.
+By comparing Fig. \ref{Fig:pt100} and the other three subfigures, it can be seen that the frequency recovery performance can be greatly improved by taking MMVs, even in the presence of strong temporal correlations.

-We also plot the line $K=\frac{1}{2}\sbra{M+L}$ in Figs. \ref{Fig:pt00}-\ref{Fig:pt90} and $K=\frac{1}{2}\sbra{M+1}$ in Fig. \ref{Fig:pt100} (straight gray lines) which are upper bounds of the sufficient condition in Theorem \ref{thm:AL0_guanrantee} for the atomic $\ell_0$ norm minimization.
-We see that successful recoveries can be obtained even above the lines, indicating good performance of the proposed atomic norm minimization method.
-Again, we report the computational speed.
-It takes about 13s on average to solve each problem and almost 200 hours in total to generate the whole data set used in Fig. \ref{Fig:phasetransition}.
+We also plot the line $K=\frac{1}{2}\sbra{M+L}$ in Figs. \ref{Fig:pt00}-\ref{Fig:pt90} and the line $K=\frac{1}{2}\sbra{M+1}$ in Fig. \ref{Fig:pt100} (straight gray lines) which are upper bounds of the sufficient condition in Theorem \ref{thm:AL0_guanrantee} for the atomic $\ell_0$ norm minimization (note that $\spark\sbra{\cA^1_{\m{\Omega}}}\leq M+1$).
+It can be seen that successful recoveries can be obtained even above these lines, indicating good performance of the proposed ANM method.
+It requires about 13s on average to solve one problem and almost 200 hours in total to generate the whole data set used in Fig. \ref{Fig:phasetransition}.